 - suggest or require Cardmembers to waive their right to dispute any transaction,

 - engage in activities that harm our business or the American Express brand (or both),

 - promote any Other Payment Products (except Merchant's own private label card that Merchant issues for use solely at Merchant's Establishments) more actively than Merchant promotes the American Express Card, or

 - convert the currency of the original sale transaction to another currency when requesting authorization or submitting transactions (or both).

-5. Treatment of the American Express Marks.
-Whenever payment methods are communicated to customers, or when customers ask what payments are accepted, Merchant must indicate Merchant's acceptance of the American Express Card and display the American Express Marks as prominently and in the same manner as any Other Payment Products.
-Merchant must not use the American Express Marks in any way that injures or diminishes the goodwill associated with the Mark, nor in any way (without the prior written consent of American Express) indicate that American Express endorses Merchant's goods or services.
-Merchant shall only use the American Express Marks as permitted by the Agreement and shall cease using the American Express Marks upon termination of the Agreement.
+- Treatment of the American Express Marks.
+Whenever payment methods are communicated to customers, or when customers ask what payments are accepted, Merchant must indicate Merchant's acceptance of the American Express Card and display our Marks as prominently and in the same manner as any Other Payment Products.
+Merchant must not use our Marks in any way that injures or diminishes the goodwill associated with the Mark, nor in any way (without our prior written consent) indicate that we endorse Merchant's goods or services.
+Merchant shall only use our Marks as permitted by the Agreement and shall cease using our Marks upon termination of the Agreement.

-Exhibit C: Arbitration Agreement (as to Disputes involving American Express) (U.S.)
+Exhibit B: Arbitration Agreement (as to Disputes involving American Express) (U.S.)